 Jointly-held property will always go to the survivor.
 That’s why it’s important to check the specific ownership designation of your real estate.

 The house should be retitled after the death of the first spouse.
-This will protect it from being held up in the courts after the death of the second spouse.
+This will protect it from probate after the death of the second spouse.

 Everyone needs an estate plan, regardless of the size of their estate.

 The best way to ensure your final wishes are honored is to book a consultation with one of our probate attorneys in Grand Rapids and Ionia, MI.
 During your appointment, they’d be more than happy to answer any questions you may have and help outline your next steps.
 To get started, please Peterson Paletta Balice or fill out our online contact form.